freeconf/site/content/en/docs/Reference/compliance/extensions.md

 With no MIME types or `?simplified` in URL, you get

-**Optional Example Response or Request:**
+**Optional Example Response:**
 ```
 {
     "engine":{"speed":10,"status":running}
 }
 ```

-Input can have namespaces or not, doesn't matter.
+`PUT`, `PATCH` or `POST` requests can have namespaces or not, doesn't matter.
 But if they are supplied, they must be correct.

 **Rational(s):**
-* Exposes how YANG files are organized and often that shouldn't matter to API consumer
+* namespaces expose how YANG files are organized and often that shouldn't matter to API consumer.
+It might matter to another machine (m2m) in which case proper MIME types would be used and this simplified version wouldn't matter.
-* noisy, stutter in data returns
+* added noise in data and primary data stutter
-* Only useful for rare name collisions which should be avoided anyway to make APIs more clear anyway
+* only useful for rare name collisions which should be avoided anyway to make APIs more clear anyway

 ### Simplified base URL